Description Of Accounts Relating To Financial Operations

 Section 1510—Scope and Applicability

 This chapter describes accounts that are to be used by Federal Program Agencies (FPA) for financial operations.

 Title 31 United States Code 3513 prescribes authority to the Secretary of the Treasury to organize the accounting functions and procedures and financial reports to develop an effective and coordinated system of accounting and financial reporting that integrates and consolidates the accounting results of the federal government.

 For terms and definitions related to this chapter, please view the TFM Glossary.

 Section 1525—New Accounts

-For new account actions pursuant to authorizing legislation, entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
+For new account actions pursuant to other legislation, entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at firstname.lastname@example.org.
 Steps for entities to establish these new accounts include:

 - Contacting their OMB representative for OMB approval (see OMB Circular No. A-11, Section 79.4a), and

 - Submit a completed Treasury Account Action Request form (FS Form 000109) signed by the appropriate personnel, to Fiscal Service, Budget Reporting Branch, Budget and Appropriation Analysis Section (BAAS) at email@example.com.
 Forms can be requested from the BAAS group.